-Now the consequence for Humor Theory is great, it provides an Explanation.
-The Inner Judge makes the judgement that the situation is a Violation, then it also makes the judgement that the situation is Not a Violation, by viewing it in a different way, from a different angle, or perhaps with new developments in it.
-Being as how the two judgements are in mutual contradiction, the Inner Judge finds it has no analysis, cannot come to a conclusion, indeed cannot (down)regulate the emotions consistent with the moral it has extracted from the story, The contradiction forces the Inner Judge into non operation.
+Now the consequence for Humor Theory is great, because the above machinery provides an Explanation.
+The Inner Judge makes the judgement that the situation is a Violation, then it also makes the judgement that the situation is Not a Violation, by viewing it in a different way, from a different angle or in a different frame, or perhaps with new developments in it.
+Being as how the two judgements are in mutual contradiction, the Inner Judge finds it has no analysis, cannot come to a conclusion, indeed cannot (down)regulate the emotions consistent with the moral it has extracted from the story.
+The contradiction forces the Inner Judge into non operation.
 When it stops operating, it stops having an analysis, it stops constructing memory and the sense of time, it stops downregulating the emotions.
 Suddenly out comes unregulated emotional flow, the bliss that is underlyingly present already.
 Bam, mad emotional activation, horselaughter, lunatic mirth, non-downregulated emotion.
 Comportment may be lost.
 Bliss.

 So that's a lot of extra machinery just to handle what some might call the flaws, they might call them the self-contradictions of Veatch's Theory of Humor.
 But I don't accept that an organism is unable to have mutually contradictory views of a situation at the same instant.
 Put an ice cube on one end of a worm, light a match at the other, is it hot or is it cold?
 The worm lives in a complicated world, and it has to do its best to deal with the apparent contradictions of its complex situation.
 Its no failure of logic or of science to assert than an organism may have complex internal representations, some of which may contradict others.

 I would say Yes.
-Many, in fact.
+Many, indeed.
 First, though, doesn't it seem that the inner judge is so attached to doing its own self-conceived duty that it will not intentionally stop doing so?
 Although forced into non-operation by humor perception, it may have a hard time stopping.
 Sleep disorders, it can't stop running on.
 Alcoholism, the poor fellow has to anesthetize it to get it to quit telling the negative and painful stories about one's life, or play the self-deceptive trick of denial, reversing the sense or the roles of each painful thought, so as not to feel that excruciatingly painful responsibility for one's actions and life.
 And the eating disorders, the judge judges I'm pathetic and weak when I eat, there you go again, giving in to your hunger, telling this miserable story until 20% of its victims die from it.
 The inner judge doesn't want to stop doing its duty.